No One Knows by JT Ellison

 I picked this one up without knowing too much about it other than its Goodreads rating.

-I got sucked in from the get go.
+It sucked me in from the get go.
 I found the structure of the story and the way it’s told engaging and interesting.
 It kept me wanting to know more about the characters and see what would unfold next.

 No One Knows is told in bits and pieces.
 Some from the past, from the present, jumping all around in the timeline.
 While Aubrey is our main character, we also get chapters from others’ perspectives from time to time.
 In some books, a structure like this might frustrate me.
 Here, however, I found it worked.
 Elliston just keeps giving you one piece of the puzzle at a time.